 - Unavailable space: This space on the disk is marked in grey.
 It is already in use by other applications and is unavailable to Orchid Core VMS for storing video. - Video data: This space on the disk is marked in various bright colors representing each camera.
 This space is filled with videos that are managed by Orchid Core VMS.
 To make space for new video, the oldest videos are continuously and automatically deleted as the Cleaner Threshold is reached. - Cleaner Threshold: By default, Orchid Core VMS will attempt to make sure that no more than 85% of your disk space is used.
 This threshold is marked on the bar by a red dotted line.
+To change the 85% Cleaner Threshold setting, please refer to the How to Edit a Configuration File section, and the Orchid Core VMS Configuration Settings section (both of which are in the Orchid Core VMS Installation Guide).

-To change the 85% Cleaner Threshold setting, use the Advanced Settings feature. - Free space: This disk space is not in use by Orchid Core VMS or any other program.
+• Free space: This disk space is not in use by Orchid Core VMS or any other program.